|Great Ideas, Great Books||London Bridge||Monthly study||Next meeting 17 September 2019||Tuesdays 6:00-8:30 PM|

 You don’t need any specialized knowledge or background in classic literature to join Great Ideas, Great Books.
 It is our expectation that most participants will be reading many of the authors for the first time.
 All you really need is a willingness to read carefully, listen thoughtfully and entertain new and sometimes-challenging ideas.

-We will start our first year since starting in September 2018, Great Ideas, Great Books has dwelt in the ancient Greek world, with Homer, Herodotus, Thucydides, Sophocles, Plato and Aristotle.
+In our first year since starting in September 2018, Great Ideas, Great Books has dwelt in the ancient Greek world, with Homer, Herodotus, Thucydides, Sophocles, Plato and Aristotle.
 As the program progresses, we will move to later works including those from the Roman world, from the Judeo-Christian scriptural tradition, the middle ages and enlightenment, up to modern thought.
-We are approaching this as a long-term project, with the flexibility to direct our focus to differing topics and time periods according to the interests of the group.
-To establish a firm foundation, we will begin with the Greeks:
+Great Ideas is structured as a long-term project, with the flexibility to direct our focus to differing topics and time periods according to the interests of the group.